ssec-jhu/dplutils/README.md

 execute on the environment that has that resource.

-This ability depends on the executor backend to support it, so executors typically only make sense for such systems - of which Ray is one.
+This ability depends on the executor backend to support it, so executors implementations typically only make sense for such systems - of which Ray is one.

 For instance, if a task required a database as described above, the task might